-The first thing that could be a factor in choosing between a multi-effect processor or a stompbox is the vastness of choices you have with single pedals.
+The first thing that could be a factor in choice.
+The choice between a multi-effect processor or a stompbox in the vastness of options you have with single pedals.

 You can experiment with all the major pedals that are out there.
 How do they sound and do you really want/need them?

 Do you need a chorus or phaser, a distortion or overdrive, a reverb or delay?
 With a guitar multi-effect it is easy, just dial in some patches and see how it sounds.
 Don’t like the delay?
 Switch that section to a reverb and your good to go.

 A multi-effect pedal comes in various qualities.

 Today, a decent guitar multi-effect will give you very good results.
 They present you with a good overview of all the possible guitar sounds that are available.